 Governmental institutions responsible for cultural and natural heritage

-National Commission for UNESCO

-Focal points of other international Conventions/programmes

 World Heritage site managers/coordinators

-Local communities

-ICOMOS International
+Not applicable

 2. Synergies with other Conventions

 2.1.
 Multilateral Environmental Agreements

 2.1.1 - According to the information available at the World Heritage Centre, in addition to the World Heritage Convention, your State is party to/not party to/in the process of adhering to the following agreements.
 Please check and amend as necessary.